pythonanywhere/flask-tutorials/tutorial-2.md

 Just like we did before, we'll start off by designing how the site should look.
 We already have a page that lists all of the comments, and allows people to add new comments.
 But we don't have a login page, so let's start by writing one.
-Log in to PythonAnywhere, then go to the "Files" tab, and then down into the "mysite" directory that contains your code, and then to the "templates" subdirectory.
+Log in to PythonAnywhere, then go to the "Files" page near the top right, and then down into the "mysite" directory that contains your code, and then to the "templates" subdirectory.
 Enter the filename "login_page.html" into the "new file" input, then click the "new file" button.
 You'll find yourself in the (hopefully very familiar) editor, where you should enter the following HTML template code: